zylx0532/pasztor.at/_posts/2019-02-21-gentoo-docker.md

       sys-libs/ncurses
 ```

 The list of packages you need to remove may vary.
-Check the following command to see which packages are installed:
+You can check the list of packages installed like this:

 ```
 ls -la /destination/var/db/pkg/*
 ```

+Once you have the list of packages, you can make an educated guess which packages will be needed for running the target
+application, in this case PHP.

 **Note** that you are actively breaking dependencies here by applying the `-C` flag!
 This is only recommended if you
 want to go for a really small image, and you don't need that stuff anyway.
 This should always be the last step in your
 build process!

-It is also helpful to set the `PYTHON_TARGETS` so the Python dependencies are not installed:
+It is also helpful to set the `PYTHON_TARGETS` so the Python dependencies are not installed *before* PHP is compiled:

 ```
 ENV PYTHON_TARGETS=""